WolfwithSword/Minibot_Antennae/README.md

 ## WiFi

+### Setup

 If you can't find the IP address, it will have the hostname configured as "name" in the "wifi" section of the configuration.
 By default, this will mean it has a hostname of `minibot_AT`, may work as `minibot_AT.local`.

 When in AP mode to setup a network connection, hostname should work but if not, the setup page usually will be available at `192.168.4.1` when connected to it.

 If setting up multiple, please change the hostname and maybe the password for security.

+### Alternative Setup

+If you don't have a second device to setup wifi with, you can manually setup WiFi connection via a file

+In the root of the board, create a `wifi.dat` file and on the first line put in `SSID_NAME;SSID_PASSWORD` then add a blank empty newline after it

+It must be a 2.4ghz SSID.
+Also for setting up multiple, you can do a new one on each line.

 ### Endpoints
   - GET